nickoala/telepot/README.md

 ```

 `999999999` is obviously a fake ID. `Nick` `Lee` is my real name, though.

-Telegram does not allow bots to initiate conversations with users.
-You have to send it a message first.

 Also note the `update_id`.
 It is an ever-increasing number.
 Next time you should use `getUpdates(offset=100000001)` to avoid getting the same old messages over and over.